 Ultimately, it's about recognising what’s most important to your business and asking your IT teams whether proprietary software is driving any competitive advantage.
 In today's fast digital economy, the edge is generated through your ability to develop, deliver and refine the seamless apps and software your customers expect - not the name of the proprietary platform you happen to use.

-If you’d like to see how you could be driving greater value from your technology infrastructure through Fujitsu’s Enterprise Postgres database platform, contact us on +612 9452 9191 or complete the enquiry form here.
+If you’d like to see how you could be driving greater value from your technology infrastructure through Fujitsu’s Enterprise Postgres database platform, contact us at firstname.lastname@example.org or complete the enquiry form here.